 I aboslutely love this school because of the homey feeling and how much fun it is.
 There were always dances and the end of the day was the sadest .
 I never had any problems with the teachers who are great especially Sister Susan.
 I highly recomend this school to every girl.
 This schoool is a girl's dream

 *The resources listed are programs that the institution is staffed to support.
 Staffing for a program does not guarantee that it will be offered.
 This content is provided by the institution and may be incomplete.
 The institution may offer programs not listed here.
 Please contact the school directly for additional details.

-Chicago schools — St Scholastica Academy is located at 7416 N Ridge Blvd, Chicago IL 60645.
-7416 N Ridge Blvd is in the Rogers Park neighborhood and 60645 ZIP code in Chicago, IL The school district for St Scholastica Academy is the Archdiocese Of Chicago Education Off.
-St Scholastica Academy is a Catholic school that serves grade levels 9 - 12.
+Chicago schools — St. Scholastica Academy is located at 7430 N Ridge Blvd, Chicago IL 60645.
+7430 N Ridge Blvd is in the 60645 ZIP code in Chicago, IL St. Scholastica Academy is a Private school that serves grade levels 9 - 12.